-Therefore, in this article, we will explain what is Absolute Bluetooth volume on Android and how to disable it.
+Therefore, in this article, I will explain what is Absolute Bluetooth volume on Android and how to disable it.
 This feature can be easily disabled or turned off.
 You might ask why you would need to turn off it.
-Well, before we get into the why and how, let’s take a peek at what this feature really is.
+Well, before you get into the why and how part, let’s take a peek at what this feature really is.

 What is Absolute Bluetooth Volume On Android Devices?

 Absolute Bluetooth Volume is a feature that allows users to control the volume of connected Bluetooth devices such as headphones, earbuds, or speakers.
-You don’t have to manually use your Bluetooth device’s physical buttons to change the volume.
-You can use your phone’s volume and the sound on your headset/speaker will adjust accordingly.
+You don’t have to manually use your Bluetooth gadget’s physical switches to adjust the volume.
+You can use your phone’s volume and the sound on your headset/speaker will change accordingly.

 This feature is found in most versions of Android, you should see it on any device running Android 6 or later.
 This absolute volume control is enabled by default and is generally the best way to use your Android device.
 Suppose you find that you have software incompatible with absolute volume, though, resulting in unexpected volume shifts between apps or uncomfortably loud volume.
 In that case, you might need to make Android Disable Absolute Bluetooth Volume.